hlsxx/tukai/README.md

 ### Features
 - **Terminal-Based**: Simple, lightweight, and runs in the terminal for easy accessibility on any platform
 - **Rust-Based**: Built with Rust for performance and reliability
-- **Touch Typing Practice**: Practice typing skills with real-time feedback on accuracy and speed
 - **Switchable Templates**: Choose between different templates to customize the typing practice experience
 - **Stats preview**: A built-in stats preview of already done tests